 In an age where consumers have seemingly endless options of where to shop, businesses no longer have the luxury of dictating how customers want to pay.
 One industry study indicated that 77 percent of consumers chose cards (both debit or credit) as their preferred way to pay.
 Just 12 percent of those surveyed preferred cash and those figures continue to dwindle each year.

 Most businesses that shy away from card processing services simply aren’t informed about how much consumers value the convenience of using a credit or debit card to pay.
 Other businesses are simply trying to avoid the burden of paying the added interchange fees that come with accepting card payments.
 In 2018, however, businesses can no longer afford to dictate the consumer payment experience.

 Card processing services are an investment in your business, just like the software and hardware you use to power those payments.
 From a logistics standpoint, businesses need to get away from accepting old-fashioned checks and cash.
-Not only is this a less secure way to manage money, it’s also more burdensome.
+Not only is this a less secure way to manage money, but it’s also more burdensome.
 Investing in card processing services can alleviate unnecessary headaches and keep a business up to speed with their customers expect.

 Card Processing Opportunities For Merchants